majguo/liberty-aad-oidc/README.md

-# Securing Open Liberty/WebSphere Liberty Applications with Azure Active Directory via OpenID Connect
+# Securing Liberty Applications with Azure Active Directory via OpenID Connect

 ## Introduction
 This project demonstrates how to secure your Java EE application on Open Liberty/WebSphere Liberty using Azure Active Directory and OpenID Connect.
 The following is how you run the demo.